PuppetCopy/blueberry-club/contracts/contracts/puppet/readme.md

     - an issue could happen if the trader has opened 5 ETH trade, he could deposit additional funds and use another 2.5 ETH and repeat this process
 - switch take profit on/off(default) after trade settles(close, liquidate)
   - off, update net-value contract token allocation
-  - on, send net-value token to Puppet's wallet
+  - on, lock net-value into a profit reseve(to be withdrawn)
 - withdraw a token from the contract. unused allocated funds will be sent to his wallet